Nathankoth/volaglobe-website/DEPLOYMENT.md

 #### Step 9: Point Domain to VPS

-1. Log in to your domain registrar (Namecheap, GoDaddy, etc.)
+1. Log in to your domain registrar (GoDaddy, etc.)
 2. Go to DNS settings
 3. Add/Update A record:
    - **Type:** A